robert-westenberger/knowledgebase/web-development/interviewing/front-end/css-qa.md

 - Element with a position value fixed or sticky (sticky for all mobile browsers, but not older desktop).
 - Element that is a child of a flex container, with z-index value other than auto.
 - Element that is a child of a grid container, with z-index value other than auto.
+- Element with an opacity value less than 1
+- Element with a mix-blend-mode value other than normal.
+- Element with any of the following properties with values other than `none`:
+	- transform
+  - filter
+  - perspective
+  - clip-path
+  - mask / mask-image / mask-border